autolab/Autolab/docs/instructors.md

 ## Problems

 Each lab contains at least one _problem_, defined by the instructor, with some point value.
 Each problem has a name (e.g., "Prob1", "Style") that is unique for the lab (although different labs can have the same problem names).

-## Submissions

-Once an assessment is live (past the start date), students can begin making submissions (handins), where each submission is a single file.

 ## Grades